julia320/databases-final-project/README.md

   * made the Systems Admin home page

 #### Collaborative
-  * created and adjusted apps_schema source file
+  * adjusted and evolved the apps_schema source file throughout the workflow
   * in depth testing, critiquing, and debugging of eachothers work